-The Company incurs interest at the prime interest rate plus 4.5%, payable quarterly in common stock, on its \$5.0 million Secured Term Note and incurs 10% interest, payable quarterly, on its \$9.1 million Secured Senior Convertible Bridge Term Notes ("Bridge Loans").
+The Company incurs interest at the prime interest rate plus 4.5%, payable quarterly in common stock, on its \$5.0 million Secured Term Note and incurs 10% interest, payable quarterly, on its \$9,944 Secured Senior Convertible Bridge Term Notes ("Bridge Loans").
 Interest on such Bridge Loans through June 30, 2006 was paid in cash.
 Commencing with interest due under such Bridge Loans at September 30, 2006, all such interest was paid in the Company's common stock.
-The increase in net interest expense in 2007 resulted from the addition of \$4.1 million of Bridge Loans since March 31, 2006 and increases in the prime interest rate.

-In addition to the net interest expense reflected above, in 2007 the Company also incurred \$1,692 of amortization expense related to debt discounts recorded upon issuance of certain debt agreements in latter 2006.
+All such interest under the \$5.0 million Secured Term Note since February 2004 is paid in the Company's common stock.
+The increase in net interest expense in 2007 primarily resulted from the addition of \$4,759 of Bridge Loans since June 30, 2006 and increases in the prime interest rate.
+In addition to the net interest expense reflected above, in 2007 the Company also incurred \$2,102 of amortization expense related to debt discounts recorded upon issuance of certain debt agreements in latter 2006 and during 2007.
 The 2006 period had no such expense.